dineshghimire01/HPC-Linux-Command-Line/README.md

 - Function of the code: If you want to forcefully quit some app, you can use this function.
 This can be really important sometime.
 - Example: Killall Terminal
 - The result is that the terminal window will be closed.

+21. **Git Clone**: Clone a file or folder
+- Function of the code: If you want to clone a file instead of downloading a zipfile because cloning can help you to keep track of files and can use git push or pull to update the folder.
+- Example: git clone (paste ssh or url)
+- The result is that the folder will be downloaded.